Panelista-Output/panelista-articles/content/en/lantmannen-and-panelista.md

 ### What has been the most difficult?

-**Cathrine**: We have an existing group of members which we have invited to a panel.
+**Cathrine**: We have an existing group of members that we have invited to a panel.
 We would like to see even more engagement from this group with more answers and discussions.

 **Jenny**: To record the first video question!
 This is what happened, I got completely stuck on the idea to have a paper with what to say, but that is not a good idea.
 Skip the script, focus on the main question, and just talk about it as you would in person.
 I also wasn't used to making videos. ~~Now I do it in one take and send it out without any problem.~~ I think it has made me stronger.